Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Review of the State of the Art

 \section{Review of the State of the Art}

-We review two low-complexity SRP approaches.
+We review two {low-complexity approximations of conv.
+FD-SRP} {yielding fine SRP maps}.
 A low-rank SRP approach referred to as SVD-PHAT \cite{grondin2019svd} is discussed in Sec. \ref{sec:LRSRP}, and the approach based on Nyquist-Shannon sampling and interpolation introduced in our prior work \cite{dietzen2021low} is discussed in Sec. \ref{sec:SISRP}.